 How can I provide constructive feedback to my teammates?

 Should I consider accepting a job offer I have received?

 My salary is less than what my peers are making.
 How do I ask for a raise?

 "How can I incorporate your leadership skills into my practice?"

 If you are impressed with your mentor's leadership skills, asking them how they can be applied to your practices is one of the most critical mentoring questions.
 Learn about the philosophies or ideas which inspire your mentor.
 Understanding some of the essential leadership traits that your mentor finds extremely useful can also help you adopt and implement those values in your professional life.

 "How can I improve my soft skills?"

 If you are an early career professional, you may not clearly understand where and how to go to your desired destination career-wise.
 It can get uncomfortable hearing about the lack of certain behaviors which may be standing in the way of your goals.
 Many professionals will agree that it is far easier to learn a hard skill, such as a programming language.
-But it is challenging to learn soft skills such as how to communicate effectively, handle conflicts productively, accept responsibility for your mistakes, and hold others accountable.
+But it is challenging to learn soft skills such as how to communicate effectively, form professional relationships, handle conflicts productively, accept responsibility for your mistakes, and hold others accountable.